 One of the most joyous parts of owning a pet is cuddling.
 Many of our dogs seem to love having their bellies rubbed.
 They happily flop on their backs, tongue lolling and tail wagging as they await tummy scratches.
 But why?
-What's so great about having your belly rubbed to a dog?
+What's so great about having their belly rubbed?

 Submissive Behavior vs. Wanting a Belly Rub